smithmicro/jmeter-ecs/README.md

 Prerequisites to use this image:
 * Create a VPC with at least one subnet as ECS requires the use of VPC **
 * Create a VPC security group that allows ports 22, 1099, 50000 and 51000 (tcp) to the VPC **
-* Create a security key pair and place in a directly like `~/.ssh`
+* Create a security key pair and place in the `keys` subdirectory
 * Have your AWS CLI Access Key ID/Secret Access Key handy
 * Replace or edit the included `plans/demo.jmx` to run your specific tests
-* Have an Role called `ecsInstanceRole` created as per:
+* A Role named `ecsInstanceRole` created as per:
   * http://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html

 ** If you do not have a VPC created, you can use the included `aws-setup.sh` script to create the VPC, Subnet and required Security Group.